Small & Mid-Size Employers Very Exposed to the Growing Risk

 Those results came from our 2018 Cyber and Data Security Risk Survey.
 MMA surveyed a wide range of organizations, geographies, economic sectors, and job functions.
 More than half the respondents were from the C-suite.

 What we discovered in analyzing the results of this survey is very similar to what we have found in previous MMA cyber surveys: once an organization takes steps to mitigate the risk of a cyber-attack, they are definitely more confident that they will be able to recognize, respond to and recover from the inevitable cyber-attack.

 While the majority remains uninsured, the number of those with policies has risen since we began doing this survey.
 This may be because smaller and midsize employers are learning that strong cyber liability insurance products go beyond simply providing insurance.

-MMA is experienced and knowledgeable on cyber liability risk and the insurance products available to protect you.
-Our Management Liability Group specializes in this technical and complex business insurance coverage and more.
+MMA is experienced and knowledgeable on cyber risk and has designed proprietary products to protect your tangible and non-tangible assets.
+Our Management Liability center of excellence, as well as cyber center of excellence, specializes in this technical and complex program design and implementation.

 All too often, the cyber-security discussion doesn’t even begin until after a successful attack.
 And that’s far too late.
 The time to have the conversation is now, before the attack ever happens.

 To read the full report and to take a closer look at the survey results, download the 2018 Cyber & Data Security Risk Survey Report.